Baby Essentials for the First 3 Months You Can’t Forget About

 We did the research and came across this organic diaper balm, which works fast!

-I’ve heard if you’re a cloth diapering family, it works with cloth diapers too!
+I’ve also heard it works well with cloth diapers too!

 10. Diaper bag

-One thing to consider is whether you’re planning on taking a trip or flight with the baby and will need a certain amount of capacity.
+One thing to consider is whether you plan to take a trip or flight with the baby and will need a specific capacity.

-I didn’t think about this before I bought my first diaper bag, which was more of a hand bag.
+I hadn’t thought about this before I bought my first diaper bag, which was more of a handbag.

 If I were to pick it now, I would instead select this diaper backpack because it:

-• Is a backpack configuration so I can be completely hands-free
+- Is a backpack configuration so that I can be completely hands-free.

-• Is gender neutral in color so her dad could comfortably use it
+- It is gender-neutral in color, so her dad could comfortably use it.

-• Has a back pocket so I don’t have to worry about guarding my personal valuables
+- Has a back pocket, so I don’t have to worry about guarding my valuables.

 11. Portable dirty clothes bag in the diaper bag